emqx/cloud-docs/en_US/rule_engine/rule_engine_save_dynamodb.md

    ```

-## Rule Engine Configuration
+## Configuration

 ### Create a new Rule

-* Select `Rule Engine` from the left menu bar and select the `+ New` button to go to the page of creating a new rule.
+* Select `Data Integrations` from the left menu bar and select the `+ New` button to go to the page of creating a new rule.

    ![Rule](./_assets/dynamo_rule.png)